hackbg/ganesha/tests/MATRIX.js.md

 In order to test the import workflow end-to-end, the test checks that running the source module exits with the exit code of `123` exported by the target module.

+The current problem with some of the tests involves different handling of default exports.
+This is under investigation.

 The [`Literacy`](#literate-modules) modifier applies here.

 Each function returns the names and contents of files that will be created